-- Submission of Application to Candidacy form to the Graduate Division and payment of the candidacy fee ($90 check from your pocket for UCB, $170 for UCSF but is covered by the department).
+- Submission of Application to Candidacy form to the Graduate Division and payment of the candidacy fee ($90 check out of pocket for UCB (unless you have NSF, then attach a note saying so), $170 for UCSF but is covered by the department).

 The Dissertation Committee members are similar to Qualifying Exam Committee members, except that your PI serves as the chair of the Dissertation Committee.
 More detailed requirements are listed below:

 - As a Berkeley-based student, your dissertation committee should be minimum two Berkeley faculty members (chair and outside member) and one UCSF faculty member (BioE professor).

 - All faculty who serve on a dissertation committee must be members of the academic senate (Assistant Professor, Associate Professor, Professor)

 - The chair of your dissertation committee is your PI, if you are co-advised, certainly you would place both faculty as co-chair.